bombasticSlacks/Aspirant/Game/Academic.md

 ### Basic

+#### Apophenia
+Spend a [Power](Stats#Power), you can declare your far-fetched theory about what is really going on.
+Rolls you make which help confirm or refute your theory receive +1.

+Your far fetched theory can help progress [Projects](Skills#Project) only tangentially related.

 #### Autodoc
 You can perform invasive [Surgeon](#Surgeon) work on yourself and ignore your own [Injury Penalty](Injury#Injury%20Penalty) when performing [Application](Intelligence#Application) skill tests.